-The Audit Committee currently comprises three non-executive directors who are independent for the purposes of the listing rules of the NASDAQ and the U.S. federal securities laws: Declan McKeon (Chairman), Charles McCreevy and Richard Milliken.
-The Board has determined that Mr. Declan McKeon is the Committee's financial expert.
-It can be seen from the directors' biographies of the 2016 Annual Report, that the members of the committee bring to it a wide range of experience and expertise, much of which is particularly appropriate for membership of the Audit Committee.
+The Audit Committee currently comprises 3 Non-Executive Directors who are independent for the purposes of the listing rules of the NASDAQ and the U.S. federal securities laws: Dick Milliken (Chairman), Emer Daly and Roisin Brennan.
+The Board has determined that Dick Milliken is the Committee's financial expert.
+It can be seen from the Directors' biographies appearing on page 111 and 112, that the members of the committee bring to it a wide range of experience and expertise, much of which is particularly appropriate for membership of the Audit Committee.